ashfurrow/blog/source/blog/2018-01-29-progress-and-pianos.html.markdown

 I don't know what's about to happen, but for the first time since August, I feel like things are about to _improve_.
 Like, it's been a while since I've felt _anything_ was going to improve; best-case scenario was things only stayed as bad as they are.
 And today, something is changed.
 I feel optimistic again.
 And I intend to capitalize on that optimism: through therapy, I have learned to fold improvements in my mood back in on themselves.
 Feedback loops.
 The virtuous complement to the [vicious circles][] I had experienced with depression.

 Medication changes I started two months ago have finally stabilized, and have brought me back to the frame of mind I had in August: ready to turn the page on this depressive chapter of my life and move forward.
+It's ironic that I'm looking to something from my past, music, in order to move forward.
+But we live in ironic times!

 [learning guitar]: /blog/learning-guitar/
 [struggling]: /blog/proprioception/